mattiasxu/master_project_github/README.md

   <img src="./examples/vqvae_reconstructions/4.gif" width="450" />
 </p>

 The lower dimensioned top encoding takes care of more general and global features, like coloring.
 The higher dimensioned bottom encoding takes care of more detailed features.
-Left is input, middle is top encoding and right is bottom encoding.
+Here, the input (left) is decoded first using only the top encoding (middle), then by the bottom encoding (right).

 <p float="left">
   <img src="./examples/input_top_bot_separate/synced.gif" width="900" />